 Fixed vs variable rate plans

-Most of the electricity plans listed above are variable rate plans, meaning the prices you are changed can change at the retailer’s discretion.
+Most of the electricity plans listed above are variable rate plans, meaning the prices you are charged can change at the retailer’s discretion.
 Some energy providers also offer fixed rate plans, whereby you can lock in competitive prices now, with the aim of saving in the long run.
-Fixed rate plans are usually only offered by the big three power companies and AGL, Origin and EnergyAustralia are currently the only retailers to offer NSW households a fixed rate deal with their Low Rate Plan, No Frills and Essentials plans respectively.
-In this case, usage and supply rates are locked in for one or two years, which may prove a financially beneficial move in the long run.
+Fixed rate plans are usually only offered by the big three power companies – AGL, Origin and EnergyAustralia – but there are exceptions.
+Not all fixed rate plans on our database are included on this page, so head over to our fixed rate energy plans review for more.